Google's Mobile-First Indexing: Everything We Know (So Far)

 - Making sure the robot.txt directives are the same on the mobile and desktop sites.

-Google also has a Troubleshooting section of the best practices document, which is worth checking out.
+The “Troubleshooting” section of the best practices document is also worth checking out.

 It includes common errors that can either cause your site to not be ready for mobile-first indexing or could lead to a drop in rankings once your site is enabled.